 However, the existing overarching IWQM policies (comprising the IWQM Policies and Strategies in the RSA of 1991 and the Resource Directed Management of Water Quality in 2006), whilst innovative at the time of publication, only provided for certain more technical aspects of water quality management and required a more holistic Policy that not only speaks current realities, but also reflects the array of governance and enabling challenges that have hindered Policy implementation.
-This IWQM Policy is the revised and renewed overarching Policy that guides all other operational policies being developed by DWS.
+This Integrated Water Quality Management Policy is the revised and renewed overarching Policy that guides all other operational policies being developed by DWS.

-In addition, throughout the evolution of IWQM, the burden of managing water quality has fallen largely on the shoulders of the DWS.
+In addition, throughout the evolution of IWQM, the burden of managing water quality has fallen largely on the shoulders of the Department of Water and Sanitation.
 It is clear, however, that finding a solution to the problem requires an integrated approach across key government departments and the sector, utilising global best practice tools and mechanisms.
 This approach also informs the new Policy approach.